Estimate Time5 min

 In the hours and days following a natural disaster, you might need to find a new place to live through a friend, relative, or an emergency shelter.
 But if your house is severely damaged or there's an ongoing threat such as a nearby wildfire, you may need to find longer-term temporary housing.
 Contact your local emergency management agency for help finding a place to stay.

-After a disaster is declared, you may qualify for federal funding through the Federal Emergency Management Agency (FEMA) to cover hotel expenses while you look for housing, as well as the cost of a rental for up to 18 months, or until you're able to return to your home.
+After a disaster is declared, you may qualify for federal funding through the Federal Emergency Management Agency (FEMA) to cover hotel expenses while you look for housing, as well as the cost of a rental for a certain length of time, or until you're able to return to your home.

-Tip: As best you can, document the damage to your residence with photos.
-Then determine the extent of your coverage, if any, for loss of the use of your home.
+Tip: After a disaster, local officials may place temporary restrictions on access to affected homes.
+Follow their guidance on when residents are allowed to return.
+Once you’re safely able to reenter, document the damage to your residence with photos as best you can.
 To make sure you don't lose valuable financial benefits, ask your insurance company for exact details on how the claims process works, including documentation required and if any pre-approvals are needed.

 Managing the insurance claims process